deepfence/golang_deepfence_sdk/client/docs/ModelScanResultsActionRequest.md

 ### NewModelScanResultsActionRequest

-`func NewModelScanResultsActionRequest(docIds []string, scanId string, scanType string, ) *ModelScanResultsActionRequest`
+`func NewModelScanResultsActionRequest(resultIds []string, scanId string, scanType string, ) *ModelScanResultsActionRequest`

 NewModelScanResultsActionRequest instantiates a new ModelScanResultsActionRequest object This constructor will assign default values to properties that have it defined,